 "God grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference."
 You may have heard this prayer or even seen a copy of it on plaques and cards.
-It's called the Serenity Prayer.
+It's called "The Serenity Prayer."
 It is a favorite prayer of many people because it expresses an attitude they wish they could constantly reflect in their lives.
 It speaks about having peace and contentment while dealing with stressful situations which make life seem out of control, accompanied by a desire to respond properly to the changes we encounter.

 It's amazing how much we would like to be in control of everything that affects our lives.
 Spouses spend years trying to change each other into the spouse each thinks the other should be.
 Sometimes government regulations are used by "we the people" to control others for selfish, self-serving purposes.
-Many strive to get in control of bad habits, be in control of their free time, and the list goes on and on.
-Actually, being a "control freak" with "control issues" who have a difficult time giving up control reflects that we truly are our mother and father's children.
-Eve & Adam wanted control to be like God and sin took charge of our relationships with "control issues" on all levels (cf. Genesis 3:6-13).
+Many strive to get "in control" of "bad" habits, be "in control" of their "free" time, and the list goes on and on.
+Actually, being a "control freak" with "control issues" who have a difficult time giving up control reflects that we truly are our "mother's children."
+Eve wanted control to be like God and sin took charge of our relationships with "control issues" on all levels! (cf. Genesis 3:6-13)

 In our text we hear of Jesus' disciples feeling completely out of control while crossing the Sea of Galilee and encountering a great windstorm.
-Since it is impossible to have complete control over weather patterns, this truly is a situation which is beyond one's control.
+Since we have no control over weather patterns this truly is a situation which is beyond one's control.
 This particular weather pattern provided Jesus with the opportunity to teach His disciples a lesson about faith.

 In many respects we can see ourselves in the midst of this situation at various points in our own lives.
-Notice the similarities between this voyage and the "voyages" of our daily lives:
+Notice the similarities between this "voyage" and the "voyages" of our daily lives: